Grihasti

-Grihasti is a family drama produced by Sphere Origins, that aired on Star Plus during weekday afternoons.
+Grihasti is a family drama produced by Sphere Origins, that aired on StarPlus during weekday afternoons.
 The show premiered on 25 February 2008 and aired until 27 March 2009.

 Synopsis

 Grihasti is based upon the Khurana family.
 After the death of the family's patriarch, Balraaj, the women realize that they must come together to succeed in their male-dominated society.
 As a result of this and of destiny, the women become more independent.
 This change in their life shows the importance of many female roles in society: wife, daughter, grandmother, and sister.
 It is shown that Rishi (Simar's husband) is having an affair with his secretary Priya.
 Simar is getting a little doubtful.